top of page

 A novice’ s log of journey to beautiful #Mannar again and beyond. #birdsofsrilanka

-For someone who is serious about birds in Sri Lanka, Mannar is a destination you will visit again and again.
+For someone serious about birds in Sri Lanka, Mannar is a destination you will visit again and again.
 My first trip to this beautiful place was covered in 'The Extraordinary Mannar' post.
-The road from Mannar to Jaffna through Pooneryn is a must take as it goes through flat, arid but rich birding sites.
-Its a beautiful drive.
+The road from Mannar to Jaffna through Pooneryn is a must-visit as it goes through flat, arid but rich birding sites.
+It's a beautiful drive.
 This blog post is about that super adventure.

 The fastest route I have taken to Mannar